ilanaliouchouche/transhell/README.md

 1. **Streaming Integration**: We aim to incorporate a streaming feature in the terminal, allowing for token-by-token translation generation, for a more seamless and interactive user experience.

+2. :warning::warning::warning: **Data Collection**: Collect PDFs of mini dictionaries from language1 to language2.

+3. **Embedding**: After collecting the documents, build a Vector Database by embedding the documents

 🌍